2019 Annual Report

 - 60 hours of training in the art & science of horticulture.

-- Participants volunteer on projects addressing food security & environmentally sustainable horticulture.
+- Participants volunteer on projects addressing food security and environmentally sustainable horticulture.

-- Helping home, school & community gardeners with growing questions and pest, disease and invasive species management.
+- Helping home, school, and community gardeners with growing questions and pest, disease, and invasive species management.

 - UMaine Extension’s Garden & Yard website